Lebala is a remote and tranquil camp in the very North of Botswana.

 Lebala Camp: Our full report

 Lebala means wide open space in Setswana and the camp sits on a small island in a sea of grass with 360 degree unobstructed views.
 It is reached by a small footbridge, that in the wet season spans a lily-filled waterway, opening into a large lounge and bar area scattered with chairs and sofas.
 The free-standing bar, with a 'help-yourself' drinks fridge, is well stocked and is usually where afternoon tea is served.
 The firepit is central to morning and evening life in this camp; it's where morning tea and coffee are taken before the activities start and it's usually where travellers gather to discuss the events of the day before dinner.

-For those hot days, there is a small plunge pool to cool off in – with very pleasing views overlooking the plains to the front of camp.
+For those hot days, there is a small plunge pool with very pleasing views over the plains.
 There is also a small but well-stocked souvenir shop, where we were pleased to see that a good number of locally made items were for sale.